 | Commercial Systems Upgrade (inns / multi-unit) | Scoped per property | 30-day sprint |

-Two smaller pieces attach to those: implementing an audit's recommendations runs $250 per listing, and PriceLabs setup alongside the playbook is $300.
+Two smaller pieces attach to those: implementing an audit's recommendations is a per-listing add-on, and a PriceLabs setup alongside the playbook is its own line item.
 Every turnaround above is quoted from my actual agreements, in business days, counted from the point I have access and materials.
+Exact current figures for every module are confirmed on a call.

 How the credits work

 Deciding-money rolls into building-money.
-Up to $1,000 of acquisition advisory fees, meaning feasibility screens and underwriting, credits toward a build-out if you go on to launch with me.
-On market and property analysis, half of the report spend credits toward the build-out.
+A capped amount of acquisition advisory fees, meaning feasibility screens and underwriting, credits toward a build-out if you go on to launch with me.
+On market and property analysis, a portion of the report spend credits toward the build-out.
 The analysis that talks you out of a bad deal is worth the fee on its own; the analysis that advances a good one is not money spent twice.

 Which module you actually need

-- A deal in hand and a price to justify: Full Deal Underwriting at $500, a written memo with a go/no-go and bid guidance in 5 business days.
+- A deal in hand and a price to justify: Full Deal Underwriting, a written memo with a go/no-go and bid guidance in 5 business days.

-- Sizing a market or a specific address before you commit: Market or Property Analysis at $400 each.
+- Sizing a market or a specific address before you commit: Market or Property Analysis.

-- Launching a property you will run yourself: Launch and Distribution Setup at a flat $1,000, five channels plus Hospitable in roughly 5 to 10 business days.
+- Launching a property you will run yourself: Launch and Distribution Setup, a flat fee covering five channels plus Hospitable in roughly 5 to 10 business days.

-- A done-for-you build from design through go-live: the Launch Blueprint, starting at $3,000.
+- A done-for-you build from design through go-live: the Launch Blueprint, a milestone-billed engagement.

-- Pricing you want run for you: Ongoing Active Revenue Management at $300 per month per listing, month-to-month.
+- Pricing you want run for you: Ongoing Active Revenue Management, billed monthly per listing.

-- Ongoing counsel across the whole operation: the Operator Advisory Retainer at $600 per month.
+- Ongoing counsel across the whole operation: the Operator Advisory Retainer, billed monthly.

 - An inn or multi-unit with tangled commercial systems: the 30-day Commercial Systems Upgrade sprint, scoped to the building.